Uzbek Children, Teachers Forced to Labor in 2014 Cotton Harvest

 .
 February 6, 2013—Trade unionist Valentin Urusov, an electrical fitter at an ore-processing mill owned by the diamond mining company Alrosa, has spent more than four years of a six-year term in a penal colony in far northern Russia.

 November 28, 2012—This is an excerpt from the Global Labour Column by Anna Wolañska, international secretary of NSZZ “Solidarnoœæ” and a member of the governing Body of the International Labor Organization (ILO).
 Like Russian politics, labor relations in Russia are rife with contradictions.

 Solidarity Center, IUF Open Moldovan Migrant Worker Center.

 October 10, 2012—The Solidarity Center and the International Union of Food, Farm, and Hotel Workers (IUF) have launched the Information Center for Migrant Workers (ICMW), in Chisinau, Moldova.

-July 10, 2012—Ukrainian union leader Valentyna Korobka was hospitalized with a concussion and other injuries after she was assaulted by police at a July 4, 2012, protest in Kyiv, according to the Free Trade Union of Entrepreneurs of Ukraine (FTUEU), which she chairs.
+July 10, 2012—Ukrainian union leader Valentyna Korobka was hospitalized with a concussion and other injuries after she was assaulted by police at a July 4, 2012, protest in Kiev, according to the Free Trade Union of Entrepreneurs of Ukraine (FTUEU), which she chairs.